 As you enter the market from the La Rambla entrance, you’ll visit the fruits and vegetable section.
 You’ll find here stalls selling fresh produce from across the region.
 The fruits and veggies look super fresh and you can see the quality is good, not like the tasteless veggies we usually find back home in Ireland.

-There are few special stalls you must visit in this section of the market.
+There are a few special stalls you must visit in this section of the market.
 The first is Frutas y Verduras Jesus y Carmen, pretty close to the entrance.
 They’ve been selling here since 1864 so they know a thing or two about fruits and vegetables.
-Their signature trademark is the chilly hanging around the stall – just look out for that!
+Their signature trademark is the chilly hanging around the stall – just lookout for that!

 Another interesting stop is at Petras, which specializes in mushrooms.
 It’s a bit further to the back but just ask anyone and they’ll point you in the right direction.
 There’s some weird stuff over here and I wonder how you use some of these mushrooms in cooking.
 Nonetheless, it’s super cool to see and don’t be shy to ask about the curious looking ones.